2002 Stromboli tsunami

-The 2002 Stromboli tsunami was a tsunami caused by a volcanic eruption on the island of Stromboli, in the Aeolian Islands of Sicily, located on the Tyrrhenian Sea.
+The 2002 Stromboli tsunami was caused by a volcanic eruption in the Aeolian Islands of Sicily, located on the Tyrrhenian Sea.
 In May 2002, one of the island's two active volcanoes, called Stromboli, entered a new phase of explosive activity that was initially characterized by gas and ash emission from the summit craters.
-On December 30, 2002, the seismic network recorded two large collapses of a huge portion of the Sciara del Fuoco, which resulted in the tsunamis.
-The first landslide was around 13:15 and the second one around 13:23 which lasted for 5–7 minutes.
+On 30 December 2002, the seismic network recorded two large collapses of a huge portion of the Sciara del Fuoco, which resulted in the tsunamis.
+The first landslide was around 13:15 and the second one around 13:23, which lasted for 5–7 minutes.
 The event caused damages on the eastern coast side of Stromboli and Panarea.
-These tsunamis have been considered the most violent ones that have struck Stromboli in the past 100 years.
+These tsunamis have been considered the most violent ones to have struck Stromboli in the past 100 years.